gorenje/99.99999/index.md

 - 99.9999% represents 8 thousand followers
 - 99.99999% represents 800 followers

-Remember we are talking about people who know of your existence not people that know each other, hence followers is a good indicator of people who are potentially aware of your existence but not you of theirs.
-(Of course, here the question can be raised whether you are aware of a followers existence if they start to follow you?
-Since generally followers are just numbers, I would say not.
-And the act of following is an active action: you click a follow button thus becoming aware of the existence of the person you began to follow.)
+Remember we are talking about people who know of your existence not people that know each other, hence followers is a good indicator of people who are potentially aware of your existence but you not of theirs.
+(Tangent: Of course, here the question can be raised whether you are aware of a followers existence if they start to follow you?
+I would say not since *being* followed is not an active action by the person being followed.
+And the act of following is an active action: someone clicked the follow button thus becoming aware of the existence of the person they began to follow.)

 So just to crack the [five nines](https://en.wikipedia.org/wiki/Five_nines), you will need at least 80 thousand followers.
 I would say the vast majority of humankind are somewhere between six nines and seven nines.
 Hence seven nines of insignificancy!